Rita Braga (Portugal)

 Sunday 4th March, 12:00noon - Thornbury Theatre Velvet Room

-Hosted by the Gippsland Acoustic Music Club, Ukelicious combines the ukulele lesson groups of Harry Harrison and Ariane Ramsay.
+Hosted by the Gippsland Acoustic Music Club, Ukelicious combines ukulele lesson groups and local strum clubs to form this band.

 The Loveys (NSW)

 Sunday 4th March, 3:45pm - Thornbury Theatre Velvet Room